hilmanski/freeStuffDev/content/stuff/new/gmail.md

 +++

-free account mobile, desktop or web
-Sending limits may change without notice.
-Daily limits are applied over a 24-hour period, not during a particular time of day.
-Maximum messages per day:
-Daily upload limit per user account: 2,000
+free account mobile, desktop or web you can create as many gmail accounts as you want but you must add a password for each account sending limits may change without notice. daily limits are applied over a 24-hour period, not during a particular time of day. maximum messages per day: daily upload limit per user account: 2,000
 1,500 for multiple submission
 500 for test accounts
-This message may appear if you send an email to more than 500 recipients in a single email or more than 500 emails in a day.
-Google partner ads in your email automatically forwarded messages messages automatically forwarded to another account, not included in the 10,000 daily send limit Unable to import or link non-gmail email accounts no access to source code either in the visual interface or backend
+this message may appear if you send an email to more than 500 recipients in a single email or more than 500 emails in a day. google partner ads in your email automatically forwarded messages messages automatically forwarded to another account, not included in the 10,000 daily send limit unable to import or link non-gmail email accounts no access to source code either in the visual interface or backend